SYMPOIESIS

 SLIP

-FRI 21 MAR—SAT 22 MAR
+FRI 21 MAR—SAT 22 MAR | PERFORMANCE SPACE

 Image, sound, and time untether in a combined live foley and dance performance by Aviva Endean and Rebecca Jensen.

 In Slip, dance and sound interconnect in a unique duet between award-winning artists, dancer Rebecca Jensen and musician Aviva Endean.
-Central to Slip is the sound-effect technique of Foley, used in film where sounds on screen are recreated in post-production using unlikely objects and body movements in a practice of substitutions, such as waving a pair of leather gloves to make the sound of flapping bird wings.
+Central to Slip is the sound-effect technique of foley, used in film where sounds on screen are recreated in post-production using unlikely objects and body movements in a practice of substitutions, such as waving a pair of leather gloves to make the sound of flapping bird wings.

 Slip is a 50min work that was developed and presented in Naarm and Sydney as a short work for the Kier Choreographic Award 2022.
 It was then presented as a full-length work in FRAME Biennial 2023.